lightningdb/chililog-server/README.md

-What is ChiliLog?
+What is Chililog?
 =================
-ChiliLog is a real time log aggregation, analysis and monitoring tool.
+Chililog is a real time log aggregation, analysis and monitoring tool.

-* ChiliLog aggregates your log entries using 'publishers'.
+* Chililog aggregates your log entries using 'publishers'.
 The goal is to create publishers that work on different platforms/frameworks/languages.
-Publishers transmits your log entries to the ChiliLog Server for storage.
+Publishers transmits your log entries to the chililog Server for storage.

-* ChiliLog allows you to view aggregated logs in real time and also to search for historical entries.
+* Chililog allows you to view aggregated logs in real time and also to search for historical entries.
 Because your logs are parsed, you can filter and sort the log data.

-* ChiliLog can also monitors your logs for patterns that you define.
+* Chililog can also monitors your logs for patterns that you define.
 If your pattern is matched, you will be notified.

 Why?